22bipp22/Double-Ka-ching/README.md

 - Gina Ramirez

 ## Description
-Double-Ka-ching is a site that will allow a user to determine which Texas county is the best fit for them depending on key demographic data.
+"Texas Counties" is a site that will allow a user to determine which Texas county is the best fit for them depending on key demographic data.
+ - Population
+ - Median household income
  - Poverty
- - Population
  - Crime
  - Unemployment rate
- - Median household income

  ## Technology used